Right now, record numbers of people worldwide have been forced to flee their homes.

 • Academic scholarships and study visas, allowing refugees to start or carry on studying.

 • Medical visas, to help someone with a serious condition get life-saving treatment.

-Opening up these opportunities for many more refugees will allow them to travel to new host countries in a safe, organized way.
+Opening up these opportunities for many more refugees will allow them to travel to new host countries in a safe, organised way.

 By agreeing to share responsibility for protecting refugees, governments can show true leadership, invest in people’s lives and futures and bring out the very best in us all.